Goose Island Brewery: Bourbon County Stout

 Goose Island's Bourbon County Stout was one of the first bourbon barrel-aged beers.
 It was first produced by Greg Hall in Chicago in 1992, when Jim Beam gave the brewer a couple of used barrels; however, according to Hall's assistant brewmaster and other pieces of evidence, it may not have been produced until 1995.
-Goose Island's Brett Porter said: "We let the warehouse run to Chicago temperatures—cold winters, followed by hot humid summers—that causes the staves in our bourbon barrels to bring in and then force out liquid, and that's where the flavour comes from".
+Goose Island's Brett Porter said: "We let the warehouse run to Chicago temperatures—cold winters, followed by hot humid summers—that causes the staves in our bourbon barrels to bring in and then force out liquid, and that's where the flavor comes from".

 Every year in late November, Goose Island releases its series of Bourbon County Stouts, consisting of the classic Bourbon County Stout and its variants.

 Soda

 For several years, the WIT Beverage Company licensed the Goose Island name for a craft soda line.
 The branding was changed to WBC Craft Sodas following the expiration of the Goose Island licensing in 2013.